 Today known as Sources, the agency answers 30,000 calls for help each year.
 Volunteers drive for seniors and answer calls for information.
 Caring professionals work with families in distress.
 The food bank, treatment facilities, group homes, and family and individual counselling services are among the many programs provided by Sources Community Resource Centres.

 Sources is proud to have played a role in the efforts of this community to promote a better quality life for all, and to build a sense of community which encourages each of us to lend support to neighbours in need.

 Please read our latest newsletter, Re:Sources, for up-to-date information about our programs and activities.
-It is published quarterly on our web site and distributed electronically.
-To subscribe contact email@example.com.
-For more information, call us at (604)531-6226.
+To subscribe contact firstname.lastname@example.org.
+For more information, call us at (604) 531-6226.